MicrosoftDocs/architecture-center/docs/example-scenario/apps/line-of-business-internal-app-service-environment-v3-content.md

 ## Deploy this scenario

-- Review the reference implementation resources at [LOB-ILB-ASEv3](https://github.com/Azure/appservice-landing-zone-accelerator/tree/docs-update/docs) to better understand the specifics of this implementation.
+To get started, review the reference implementation resources at [LOB-ILB-ASEv3](https://github.com/Azure/appservice-landing-zone-accelerator/tree/docs-update/docs) to better understand the specifics of this implementation.

 - It is recommended that you clone this repo and modify the reference implementation resources to suit your requirements and your organization's specific landing zone guidelines.
-- Ensure that the service principal used to deploy the solution has the required permissions to create the resource types listed above.
+- Before deploying, ensure that the service principal used to deploy the solution has the required permissions to create the resource types listed above.
 - Consider the CI/CD service you will use for deploying the reference implementation.
 As this reference implementation is an internal ASE, a self-hosted agent is needed to execute the deployment pipelines.
 As such there is a choice to use either a DevOps Agent or a GitHub Runner.
 Refer to the [user guide](https://github.com/Azure/appservice-landing-zone-accelerator/tree/docs-update/docs) on specific configuration values required for each.
 - Consider the region(s) to which you intend deploying this reference implementation, and consult the [ASEv3 Regions list](/azure/app-service/environment/overview#regions) to ensure the selected region(s) are enabled for deployment.